raganwald-deprecated/homoiconic/2012/09/memoize-the-practical-method-decorator.md

   };
 ```

 Underscore provides other useful functions that act as method decorators.
-Both 'memoize` and `once` can be used directly as decorators:
+Both `memoize` and `once` can be used directly as decorators:

 [once]: http://underscorejs.org/#once